-But because the inhalation of pesticides is seen as a relatively rare event, only occurring through accidental or occupational exposure, there aren’t a lot of studies on chronic pesticide inhalation and mental health.
+But because the inhalation of pesticides is universally thought of as a relatively rare event, only occurring through accidental or occupational exposure, there are very few studies on chronic pesticide inhalation and mental health and they are limited to occupational exposure.
 Cigarette smoking is literally never mentioned as a route of pesticide exposure.
+Pesticide hazard information is never obtained with exposure regimens resembling the cigarette smoking scenario.
 None of the pesticides being used legally and illegally on Tobacco or Cannabis have ever been tested for their health effects through chronic, low-level inhalation, and pesticide exposure through smoking remains a completely unexamined field of study in 2023.

 The EPA and FDA don’t study exposure by inhalation and they specifically reject studying pesticides on tobacco products.